Odisha to take disaster management preparedness to next level: CS | Law-Order

 Odisha to take disaster management preparedness to next level: CS

-The Odisha government has decided to take disaster management preparedness to next level by inducting hi-tech equipment, enhancing training and capacity building for which Rs 205 crore has been sanctioned for the purpose, a senior official said.
+The Odisha government has decided to take disaster management preparedness to next level by inducting hi-tech equipment, enhancing training and capacity building for which Rs 205 crore has been sanctioned, a senior official said.
 The decision in this regard was taken at the State Executive Committee meeting chaired by Chief Secretary A K Tripathy.

 "To upgrade disaster preparedness Rs 205 crore has been sanctioned for the 2020-21 fiscal," Tripathy said on Wednesday.
 He said there is a need to upgrade the system in view of the intensity and frequency of natural disasters hitting the state.